 To achieve a good profit and continued email efficiency, you must always strive to be relevant, and improve your communication continuously by implementing a test strategy.
 By doing this you'll increase opening rates, CTR and conversions.

-Customers who open email campaigns tend to be more profitable than those who do not.
+Customers who open email campaigns tend to be more profitable than those who don't.
 Hence, implementing a process for maximizing opening rates is a great idea.

 Although you've understood the importance of testing your email marketing campaigns, the activity might have ended up at the bottom of your to-do list due to lack of time.
 But, testing doesn't have to be time-consuming and ultimately it's so worth the time spent.

 Testing is fun, interesting and easily performed.
 You'll realize that there's so much more to learn about customer behavior and preferences, and testing will soon be a natural part of your strategy.

 You might be tempted to implement a kind of ”super-efficient” test strategy where you test a million things at the same time.
-It’s understandable, but unfortunately incorrect.
-By doing so, your strategy is everything but efficient, and your test results will be invalid.
+By doing so, however, your strategy is everything but efficient, and your test results will be invalid.

 To carry out tests correctly, you need to isolate one single variable at a time.
 If you want to test different subject lines, only change the subject line, and let the rest be equal.
 How would you otherwise know which parameter that affected the results?
 There is one exception to this called multivariate testing, which you can read more about here.